-BDA Scotland's Oral Cancer Working Group aims to raise awareness among dentists, doctors and pharmacists of the increasing incidence of oral and oropharyngeal cancers.
+Our Oral Cancer Working Group aims to raise awareness among dentists, doctors and pharmacists of the increasing incidence of oral and oropharyngeal cancers.

 Read our report: 'Oral cancer - A plan for action', which highlights some of the key trends in Scotland and sets our recommendations to key stakeholders.

+We're also focused on HPV vaccinations.
 HPV is strongly linked to the recent increase in oropharyngeal cancers.
 These cancers are distributed unevenly among the population with the greatest number in the most deprived areas.

 news that 12-13 year-old boys in Scotland will start receiving the Human Papillomavirus (HPV) vaccine from September 2019 as part of a universal programme reaching children of both sexes.

 failure to offer a catch-up programme to older boys still in school will leave over 140,000 exposed to the virus and we will continue to campaign on this issue.
-A catch-up programme provided a model when the vaccine was first rolled out to girls.

 What can dentists do?

-Dentists and dental care professionals can play a leading role in reducing the impact of oral and oropharyngeal cancer in Scotland several ways:
+You can play a leading role in reducing the impact of oral and oropharyngeal cancer in Scotland several ways:

-Looking for oral and oropharyngeal cancer during routine oral examinations of registered patients.
+Look for oral and oropharyngeal cancer during routine oral examinations of registered patients.
 This may lead to a discussion on risk factor with patients.

-Providing rapid access to an oral examination for patients who have suspected lesions found by general medical practitioners (GMPs) and pharmacists of non-registered patients by local agreement.
+Provide rapid access to an oral examination for patients who have suspected lesions found by general medical practitioners (GMPs) and pharmacists of non-registered patients by local agreement.

-Referring suspected lesions to the local OMFS unit, or equivalent, for investigation.
+Refer suspected lesions to the local OMFS unit, or equivalent, for investigation.

-Raising public awareness of oral and oropharyngeal cancer by taking part in the OHF's
+Raise public awareness of oral and oropharyngeal cancer by taking part in the OHF's

 Mouth Cancer Action Month.

-Useful oral cancer resources for dentists and DCPs
+Oral cancer resources for dentists and teams

 We encourage you to use, and share these resources with your colleagues and dental teams: